Patater/modern-cmake/chapters/intro/installing.md

 | [Azure DevOps 18.04](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#use-a-microsoft-hosted-agent) | 3.17.0 | |
 | [GitHub Actions 18.04](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners#ubuntu-1804-lts) | 3.17.0 | Mostly in sync with Azure DevOps |

+If you are using GitHub Actions, also see the [jwlawson/actions-setup-cmake](https://github.com/marketplace/actions/actions-setup-cmake) action, which can install your selection of CMake, even in a docker action run.

 ### Full list